The most advanced, transportable and user-friendly Liquid Scintillation Counter (LSC) on the market

 The 300SL can take up to 96 x 7ml vials or 40 x20ml vials per tray and takes one tray at a time.
 Using the organizer feature it is possible to run several assays on the same tray and have the results exported separately.

-Watts Bar Nuclear Power Plant, Tennessee
+Watts Bar Nuclear Power Plant, USA

 Three Hidex 300 SL liquid scintillation counters have been installed at the Tennessee Valley Authority’s Watts Bar nuclear power plant where it is used by the Chemistry Department to count tritium in various plant samples, including gaseous and liquid effluents.
 The NPP generates enough electricity for 1,200,000 homes.